-Fine art deserves picture lights of the highest quality to showcase the artwork and not create a distraction.
-Many museums and galleries settle for fixtures mounted to the frame itself, track fixtures, or recessed fixtures.
+Fine art deserves fine art picture lights of the highest quality to showcase the artwork and not create a distraction.
+Many museums and galleries settle for traditional fixtures mounted to the frame itself, track fixtures, or even recessed fixtures.
 While these can be useful in particular situations, they won’t provide the same unique look that Phantom’s contour projectors are built to produce.

-Phantom’s projectors are built with proprietary technology using a unique lensing apparatus and are customizable for nearly any painting, photograph or sculpture.
+Phantom’s projectors are built with proprietary focused light technology using a custom lens system and are customizable for nearly any painting, photograph or sculpture thanks to our variable optics system.

 What makes Phantom’s contour projectors for fine art different than traditional picture lights?